Stellios83/bitcoin/README.md

 #### Features
 * Simple, efficient, reasonably secure
 * Works offline
+* Updated constantly
-* Transparent, easy to audit.
+* Transparent, easy to audit
 * Integrity of files validated using SHA-256 hashes; meaning files have not been tampered with (see below)
 * Almost every major cryptocurrencies are supported and easily accessible using subdomains **[coin].pwall.org**:
 	* https://bitcoin.pwall.org